CollectQT/quirell/readme-database.md

         }
     )

-In the above example third class objects are 'display_name', 'pronouns', etc...
-Also please note again that the contents of post_info are a json string, I'm just not bothing to write the example as json.
+In the above example third class objects are `display\_name`, `pronouns`, etc...

 The majority of the content for a node should be third class, and stored on a `data` variable.
-Here are some example nodes incorpating all of the above:
+Here are some example nodes incorpating all of the above, in addition to all documented user data attributes (they become documented by adding them here!)

     node(
         node_type = 'user'